-- 1. Complete the Pre-Installation Configuration - 2.
-Install AnzoGraph - 3.
-Complete the Post-Installation Configuration

-Securing an AnzoGraph Environment
+- 1. Complete the 2.5 Pre-Installation Requirements - 2.
+Install AnzoGraph 2.5 - 3.
+Complete the 2.5 Post-Installation Configuration - 4.
+Securing an AnzoGraph 2.5 Environment

-Complete the Pre-Installation Configuration
+Complete the 2.5 Pre-Installation Requirements

-Before deploying AnzoGraph, follow the instructions below to install the required software packages on each AnzoGraph host server.
-In addition to listing the required and optional software dependencies, this topic also includes important information about Linux proxy variables, ensuring that AnzoGraph is installed as the appropriate user, and recording the cluster IP addresses that are needed during the install process.
+Before deploying AnzoGraph, follow the instructions below to install the required software packages on each host server.
+In addition to listing the required and optional software dependencies, this topic also includes important information about Linux proxy variables and recording the cluster IP addresses that are needed during the installation process.